 What We Built

-- Docker Compose for the full stack (no Kubernetes required)
+- Docker Compose for the full stack (no Kubernetes required for organizations up to several hundred users)

 - vLLM for model serving with automatic GPU management